Presence Vs. Productivity: How Managers View Telecommuting

-CONAN: And I'd like to thank our guest.
-You just heard Ben Waber, a visiting scientist at MIT's Media Lab, who - president and CEO of Sociometric Solutions and a former senior researcher at Harvard's Business School.
+CONAN: And I'd like to thank our guests.
+You just heard Ben Waber, a visiting scientist at MIT's Media Lab, who - president and CEO of Sociometric Solutions, and a former senior researcher at Harvard's Business School.
 He joined us today from studios at Stanford University.
 Thanks very much for the time.

 WABER: Thank you.

 CONAN: And Susan Gunelius, president and CEO of KeySplash Creative, founder of the blog womenonbusiness.com.
 You can read her comments there.
 Thank you very much.

 CONAN: Coming up, the political chaos in Italy.
 We'll also be remembering the great pianist Van Cliburn.
 Stay with us.
 It's the TALK OF THE NATION, from NPR News.
 Transcript provided by NPR, Copyright NPR.